Pure Prairie League: History

 Shortly after touring behind Bustin Out, the group returned to Ohio and Fuller had to face trial for charges of draft evasion in Kentucky.
-But before conscientious objector (C.O.) status could be arranged, he was sentenced to six months in jail and forced to leave Pure Prairie League in February 1973.
+He was sentenced to a five year suspended sentence, conditioned on working twenty-four months in a Lexington hospital, and forced to leave Pure Prairie League in February 1973.
 At this point, RCA dropped the band and their future looked bleak.

 By August 1973, the band members were in Cincinnati and managed to persuade Call to return.
-Fuller, though out of prison by now, was working the late shift in a community hospital to satisfy his C.O. requirements, and was not inclined to rejoin at that time.
-(He was eventually given a full pardon by President Gerald Ford.)
+Fuller was working the late shift in a community hospital to satisfy his C.O. requirements, and was not inclined to rejoin at that time.
 Reilly took over as the band's leader and front man and brought in his friend Larry Goshorn (vocals, guitars) to replace Fuller in November 1973.
 Goshorn had played in a popular Ohio band called the Sacred Mushroom.

 Pure Prairie League hit the road and began playing gigs constantly, mostly in the Northeast, Midwest, and Southeast.
 As Reilly related above, as a result of their heavy schedule, particularly at colleges, their songs became well known; "Amie" (Craig Fuller's ode to an on-again/off-again relationship), from the second album, became a particular favorite.